For an index of the actors and actresses who have a dedicated page, see here.

 - Cultured Badass: He kicks much ass throughout the series while remaining a refined and well-mannered gentleman, being knowledgable on a wide range of subjects and enjoying fine wines and collecting old-fashioned cars.

-- Dashingly Dapper Derby: Perhaps the most famous bowler hat wearer in TV fiction.
+- Dashingly Dapper Derby: Perhaps the most famous bowler hat wearer in the history of TV fiction.

 - Deadpan Snarker: He always exchanges witty quips with his female partners, especially with Emma Peel.